Traffic Monitoring Program

 - To provide an outline for the creation of a nonmotorized count program, MDOT hired the consultant firm Toole Design Group to make recommendations for creating a nonmotorized count program from the ground up.

-- Toole Design Group’s report is titled the Michigan Department of Transportation Nonmotorized Data Collection and Monitoring Program Guide and Implementation Plan (hyperlinked to PDF of report).
+- Toole Design Group's report is titled the Michigan Department of Transportation Nonmotorized Data Collection and Monitoring Program Guide and Implementation Plan.

 - The report discusses the importance of a nonmotorized monitoring program, provides background on other states' nonmotorized count programs, and makes recommendations for how MDOT should proceed in building a nonmotorized count program.